 - Profit from the sale of private companies or S corporations

-Taxpayers may also be eligable to defer taxes on the interest of some investments as well.
+- Taxpayers may also be eligible to defer taxes on the interest of some investments as well.
 Instead of paying taxes on the interest as they earn it, they pay when the investment reaches maturity which can be beneficial to many taxpayers.
 For more on this see Taxes on Interest.

 Foreign income is money that is earned in other countries.
 This income should be declared alongside all income earned in the United States on your 1040 form.
 Foreign income may be eligible for the Foreign Tax Credit.
 With this credit, some of your foreign income may not be taxed if it is properly taxed by the country where it was earned.
 This credit cannot be used when you itemize your foreign income.
 You may be able to exclude some foreign income with special exclusion rules based on how much you earned, where you earned it and how you earned it.